-The Academy for Enterprising Girls is proud to continue the delivery a nationwide Workshop Program in 2021 and beyond.
-Funded through the Australian Government’s Future Female Entrepreneurs Grant, in 2020 the Academy for Enterprising Girls Workshops reached over 5,000 budding young female entrepreneurs aged 10 to 18 years old given the opportunity to develop their skills in these hands-on STEM, entrepreneurship and design thinking workshops.
+The Academy for Enterprising Girls is proud to continue the delivery of a nationwide Workshop Program in 2025 and beyond.
+Funded through the Australian Government’s Future Female Entrepreneurs Grant, since 2019 the Academy for Enterprising Girls Workshops reached over 17,000 budding young female entrepreneurs aged between 10 to 18 years old, who were given the opportunity to develop their skills in these hands-on STEM, entrepreneurship and design thinking workshops.
 These fantastic half and full day workshops are a great way to get more young women interested in business and STEM (science, technology, engineering and maths) professions.
 The workshops are offered both face to face and online, are FREE to primary and secondary schools around Australia, and are designed and delivered by the experienced educators at Young Change Agents.

 If your school or region is interested in hosting one of these FREE Enterprising Girls workshops REGISTER NOW.